jaeming/grasshopper/README.md

 A messageboard API served up as JSON by **Ruby on Rails** and consumed by **AngularJS**.

+It is a simple message board done as a Cross-domain RESTful API with fearures like Elastic Search and a Token-based Authentication system made from scratch.
+Note: It requires an elastic search server (heroku has a free add-on for elastic search as well.)

 I started this project to learn more about building a RESTful API in Rails.
 Then, I began to experiment with building a front-end using AngularJS to better understand how both ends actually connect.